SciML/DiffEqParamEstim.jl/docs/src/tutorials/ensemble.md

 trajectory.

 Now let's build a loss function.
 A loss function is some `loss(sol)` that spits out a scalar for how far from optimal we are.
-In the documentation I show that we normally do `loss = L2Loss(t,data)`, but we can bootstrap off of this.
-Instead lets build an array of `N` loss functions, each one with the correct piece of data.
+In the documentation, I show that we normally do `loss = L2Loss(t,data)`, but we can bootstrap off of this.
+Instead, let's build an array of `N` loss functions, each one with the correct piece of data.

 ```@example ensemble